Who Is Chris Stapleton?

 In 2013 Stapleton signed with Mercury Nashville, but his single, "What Are You Listening To?" released in October of that year didn't go anywhere, so its accompanying album was scrapped.
 He then hooked up with co-producer Dave Cobb to record Traveller, his solo debut.
 The record appeared in May 2015 to strong reviews but it did not receive wide airplay until after the CMAs.
 "Nobody to Blame" became his first country radio hit and "Parachute" charted even higher later in 2016.

 Stapleton spent the rest of that year working on his second album with Cobb and his wife, Morgane, who handpicked the majority of the album's songs from Stapleton’s library of more than a 1,000 published tunes.
-He wrote one of her favorite songs, "Daddy Doesn't Pray Anymore," which is about a father doubting his faith.
+He wrote one of her favorite songs, "Daddy Doesn't Pray Anymore."
 From a Room: Volume 1 won the CMA award for Album of the Year.
 In November 2017, he released From a Room: Volume 2.

 Christopher Alvin Stapleton was born on April 15, 1978, in Lexington, Kentucky to Carol J. (Mace) Stapleton, a local health department worker, and Herbert Joseph Stapleton, Jr., a coal miner.
 Along with his older brother and younger sister, he grew up outside of Lexington where his parents were active listeners of the country artists from the region around them.